-The vast majority of local authority employers have overarching Health and Safety Committees, and although a growing number of multi-academy trusts (MATs) are recognising the benefits and advantages to constituting trust-wide Health and Safety Committees, there are still significant gaps in the academy sector.
+In addition, although a growing number of MATs are recognising the benefits and advantages to constituting trust-wide health and safety committees for schools, there are still significant gaps in the academy sector in England.

 The Safety Representatives and Safety Committees Regulations 1977 specify that where at least two Health and Safety Representatives of a recognised trade union request a committee, then the employer is obligated to create one within three months of the request.
 The regulations cover both individual workplace committees, and committees which cover a number of workplaces.
 Please note, however, that to make a formal request under the regulations, the Health and Safety Representatives must be employed by the employer in question.